PonomarevDA/ardupilot_wiki/common/source/docs/common-canbus-setup-advanced.rst

 CAN ESCs
 ========

-Several types of CAN based ESCs are supported: DroneCAN, KDECAN, ToshibaCAN, UAVCAN, and PiccoloCAN.
+Several types of CAN based ESCs are supported: DroneCAN, KDECAN, ToshibaCAN, and PiccoloCAN, Cyphal.
 For these ESCs, each type use several parameters for configuration.
 See the ESC's individual description page :ref:`here<common-escs-and-motors>`.